deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_22_8.png)

-> 🔼 Figure 8 shows examples of synthetic image generation failures, highlighting issues such as object misidentification and low-fidelity image generation.
+> 🔼 Figure 8 shows examples of synthetic image generation failures in ImageNet-LT due to issues such as object occlusion or difficulty in object identification.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Failure cases for ImageNet-LT synthetic generation